-Crafting your seating plan can be tricky job, especially if you have a lengthy guest list.
+Crafting your wedding seating plan can be a tricky job, especially if you have a lengthy guest list.
 You need to hash out which personalities will work well together and which guests may clash in conversation.
-If you’re struggling when it comes to seating your friends and family, make sure to steer clear of these all too popular pitfalls.
+If you’re struggling when it comes to wedding reception seating etiquette, make sure to steer clear of these all too popular pitfalls.

-Here are a few things to keep in mind when creating your seating plan.
+Here are a few things to keep in mind when creating your wedding reception seating plan.

 Don’t seat elderly guest near the speakers